amnafatimaa6-ops/Predicting-Global-Species-Extinction-Risk-Using-Machine-Learning/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

 📊 Evaluation Metrics

 Accuracy: ~95.8%
 Strong precision for major classes
-Slight confusion between adjacent risk categories (expected in ecological overlap) 🧠 Final Insight (make this your closing paragraph in portfolio)
+Slight confusion between adjacent risk categories (expected in ecological overlap)

 This project goes beyond classification.
 It demonstrates how machine learning can be used to interpret ecological systems while also revealing a deeper truth: